 There’s no need to delete your posts because the community history is always nice to keep on record.

 We love posts of gratitude!
 It makes everyone feel good to see that people appreciate the gifts they receive.

-We encourage BN selfies when members meet up to give to each other.
+We encourage BN selfies when community members meet up to give to each other.
 The selfies are fun, sharing them in our groups boosts everyone’s feel-good hormones, and friendships are made.
 Person-to-person giving is where it’s at.

-Our groups are human-centered groups, and admins work hard to keep the groups focused on giving, asking, and gratitude, rather than on discussions about community issues, politics or community bulletin board-type announcements.
+Buy Nothing gift economies are human-centered groups, and everyone works hard to keep the focus on giving, asking, and gratitude, rather than on discussions about community issues, politics or community bulletin board-type announcements.

 The Buy Nothing Project is not an echo chamber.
 Researchers are finding that online activities are generally allowing each of us to find our own like-minded communities and to stay within those, where we’re unlikely to share online space with people whose ideas and philosophies differ much from our own.
 The Buy Nothing Project bucks this trend.
-We don’t require any of our members to subscribe to any particular philosophy, politics, or world view.
-We welcome everyone and we also require everyone to follow the Community Agreement in order to facilitate human connections within each group’s diverse mix.
-Offers and requests of all kinds that are allowed by Buy Nothing Project rules and Facebook’s Terms of Service are welcome in the groups.
-This means we guarantee that eventually you’ll see things here that offend and anger you, as well as things that gladden your heart and give you hope.
-This is true for each of us, co-founders, admins, and members alike, no matter our personal politics, philosophies, and values.
+We don’t require any participants to subscribe to any particular philosophy, politics, or world view.
+We welcome everyone and we also require everyone to follow the Community Agreement in order to facilitate human connections within each community’s diverse mix.
+Offers and requests of all kinds that are allowed by Buy Nothing Project standards.
+This means we guarantee that eventually you’ll see things offered that offend and anger you, as well as things that gladden your heart and give you hope.
+This is true for each of us, no matter our personal politics, philosophies, and values.